cguccione/human_host_filtration/README.md

   * Human host filration by indexing (GRCh38 + T2T-CHM13v2.0 + HPRC)

 ## References
-Please cite [Guccione et al. (2024)]() when using this pipeline in your work.
+Please cite [Guccione and Patel et al. (2024)]() when using this pipeline in your work.
 ```
-Guccione, C., et al. (2024).
+Guccione, C., Patel L., et al. (2024).
 Human host depletion: a bioinformatics pipeline for highly-conservative depletion of human reads from metagenomic sequencing data.
 [DOI]()
 ```

 Additionally, the following human reference genomes are used in this pipeline.